ramesaliyev/hello-erlang/README.md

 - erlang doesn't allow default arguments in functions
 - erlang is built on the notion that a failure in one of the components should not affect the whole system
 - every erlang term can be compared to any other
+- erlang is a non-pure functional language, there are side effects, like registering process names.
 </details>

 ## basic data types